Constitution Act, 1886: Territorial representation in Parliament

-The Constitution Act, 1886 was enacted at the request of the government of Canada "on the basis of a formal address by both Houses of Parliament".
-This was in accordance with the precedent set concerning the Constitution Act, 1871.

-The Constitution Act, 1915, which increased the representation of Alberta, British Columbia, Manitoba and Saskatchewan in the Senate, and established the Senate floor rule according to which a province cannot have fewer members of the House of Commons than it has Senators, provided that it does not "affect the powers of the Canadian Parliament under the Constitution Act, 1886".
-(Like the Constitution Act, 1886, the Constitution Act, 1915 was enacted without provincial consultation or consent.)
-The Senate floor rule is now reflected in paragraph 41(b) of the Constitution Act, 1982.
+The level of representation of the territories in the House of Commons is in spite of their small populations relative to those of the provinces and indeed, relative to nearly all federal electoral districts.
+In 1915, former Prime Minister, Sir Wilfrid Laurier criticized the representation of the territories permitted by the Constitution Act, 1886 as inconsistent with representation by population.
+In 1987, the Supreme Court of British Columbia (British Columbia's court of original jurisdiction) noted that "representation for the territories [in the House of Commons] has never been based strictly upon population".

+Most of the First Nations citizens in the Northwest Territories and Yukon were not eligible to vote in an election for members of the House of Commons or qualified for membership in the Commons from 1870 until 1960.
+Inuit citizens in the Northwest Territories and Yukon were similarly disenfranchised from 1934 until 1950.

+Effects and limits

+Effect on provincial interests and representation

 In 1979, in the Reference re Authority of Parliament in relation to the Upper House (better known as the Upper House Reference), the Supreme Court of Canada noted that the actual granting of representation in the Senate and the House of Commons to the territories by virtue of section 1 of the Constitution Act, 1886 "did not in any substantial way affect federal-provincial relationships".
+Guy Tremblay and André Grenier took the view that the Constitution Act, 1886 did not detract from provincial legislative authority because it transferred to Parliament part of the residual authority retained by the Parliament of the United Kingdom.

 In their dissenting opinion in the Reference re Resolution to amend the Constitution (better known as the Patriation Reference) in 1981, Chief Justice Laskin and Justices Estey and McIntyre noted that the Constitution Act, 1886 was enacted "without provincial consultation and consent" despite its effects on provincial interests.
-The judges were presumably referring to the risk that Parliament would use the power to dilute the provincial representation in the Senate, undermining one of its fundamental features.

 Senator Eugene Forsey seems to share the dissenting judges' concern.
 This concern was noted by W.H.P.
 Clement as early as 1892; Clement warned that "it is in the power of the Dominion government to swamp the Senate, so long as the additional members are appointed to represent the [territories]".
 James Ross Hurley, a former senior public servant, noted that "a radical increase in territorial senators could, at some point, be challenged as a violation of the federal principle".
-More recently, Jesse Hartery warned that "any increase to the number of seats provided to the territories...may result in major distortions to the principle of representation by population".
+More recently, Jesse Hartery warned that "any increase to the number of seats provided to the territories [in the House of Commons beyond the existing one seat each]...may result in major distortions to the principle of representation by population" in the Commons.

-Overlap with other powers

-Parliament's power under section 1 of the Constitution Act, 1886 overlaps with Parliament's broader power to make laws in relation to the "amendment...of the Constitution of Canada" (subject to certain exceptions) under subsection 91(1) of the British North America Act, 1867.
-That power was conferred to Parliament by section 1 of the British North America Act, 1949 (No. 2) and repealed by subsection 53(1) of and the Schedule to the Constitution Act, 1982.
-Subsection 91(1) of the British North America Act, 1867 has since been replaced by section 44 of the Constitution Act, 1982.